Dr. Mancuso of University of Pisa has no relevant financial relationships to disclose.)

 Mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes (MELAS) is a multisystem disorder characterized by: (1) stroke-like episodes, typically before age 40; (2) encephalopathy, characterized by seizures, dementia, or both; and (3) evidence of a mitochondrial myopathy with lactic acidosis, ragged-red fibers, or both.
 Although at least 30 distinct mitochondrial DNA mutations have been associated with MELAS, about 80% of patients have the m.3243A>G tRNALeu(UUR) gene mutation.
-One study has suggested that screening urinary epithelial cells for the m.3243A>G mutation may be the most sensitive non-invasive diagnostic test for MELAS.
-In this article, the author discusses the clinical manifestations, pathogenesis, and diagnosis of this multisystem disorder.
-The author puts particular emphasis on recent work on novel biomarkers including (1) nitric oxide production as assessed with a stable isotope tracer infusion technique, (2) intramyocellular lipid accumulation as determined noninvasively by 7T magnetic resonance spectroscopy, and (3) abnormal cortical vein signal in T2/FLAIR MRI sequences.
-Moreover, preclinical work on newly evolving treatment concepts is reported, including (i) L-citrulline to increase NO production, (ii) L-cysteine to improve mitochondrial protein synthesis, and (iii) ketogenic diet to alleviate mitochondrial dysfunction.
+M.3243A>G heteroplasmy levels in blood, urine, and muscle are strongly associated with disease burden and progression.
+One study suggested that screening urinary epithelial cells for the m.3243A>G mutation may be the most sensitive noninvasive diagnostic test for MELAS.
+In this article, the authors discuss the clinical manifestations, pathogenesis, and diagnosis of this multisystem disorder, with particular emphasis on recent published works.
+Moreover, preclinical studies on newly evolving treatment concepts are reported, including (i) L-citrulline and L-arginine to increase NO production, (ii) L-cysteine to improve mitochondrial protein synthesis, (iii) ketogenic diet to alleviate mitochondrial dysfunction, and (iv) taurine supplementation for prevention of stroke-like episodes.

 • The clinical hallmark of MELAS is stroke-like episodes that usually affect young people (typically before age 40) and do not conform to large vessel territories.

-• Although 30 different mitochondrial DNA mutations have been associated with MELAS, about 80% of patients harbor an m.3243A>G mutation.
+• Although 30 different mitochondrial DNA mutations have been associated with MELAS, about 80% of patients harbor the m.3243A>G mutation.

 • Although MELAS is generally maternally inherited, in most families, only 1 individual has MELAS and others are oligosymptomatic or asymptomatic.